intelagense/lose-or-defuse/README.md

 This repo contains the control software and build instructions for a device that simulates the look of a briefcase style bomb/remote detonator.

 🚨 WARNING!
 Don't do anything illegal!
 Check the laws in your jurisdiction before building or transporting this device! 🚨
 ⚠️ CAUTION!
-Included code is an older copy and is out of date with final specs listed below. ⚠️
+This repo and included code is out of date with final specs listed below.
+Libraries are missing as well.
+Will revise with next prototype build. ⚠️

 Use cases:
 * Escape rooms